VOCAL PROGRAM - Bar Harbor, ME

 * Feel free to inquire about installment plan if needed.

 Venmo (no fee if drawn from your bank account or debit card)

 Our program is a small program.
-In light of this, in the event you are unable to attend you have the option to apply your payment (excluding lodging/meals) to any SMJ program in 2024 or to find a sub to fill your reserved music spot and your lodging/meal reservation.
+In light of this, in the event you are unable to attend you have the option fill your spot and lodging/meals, or to apply 75% of your payment (excluding lodging/meals) to next summer's program.
+While meals are refundable up until one month prior to program start, lodging is not.

 Completion of registration and payment will confirm that registrant agrees to follow Covid-related policies of both College of the Atlantic and Samba Meets Jazz Workshops

 Image 1: Turrets Building / Image 2: COA Pier

 With a setting as inspirating as our faculty, College of the Atlantic (COA) on Frenchman’s Bay in Bar Harbor provides the perfect retreat for you to shed the demands of everyday life – and the perfect opportunity for you to immerse yourself in your music with like-minded adults.
 Rated by Trip Advisor and the New York Times as one of the top U.S. vacation spots, there’s something for everyone!
 Our mid-day break provides an opportunity to experience it – from a visit to the top of Cadillac Mountain, biking, walking and swimming in Acadia National Park, or a whale-watching boat ride on the bay.
 Plus .. you can kayak off the COA pier!

 American, Delta, United, and Allegiant (to/from FL) offer flights to Bangor International Airport.

 U.S. Air offers direct flights from Boston’s Logan International Airport (BOS) to the Bar-Harbor Hancock County Airport (BHB) in Trenton which is about 15 minutes from the College of the Atlantic.

 Getting from the BGR and BHB airports to COA